sami3898/react-native-clear-data/README.md

 ## Methods

 ### clearAppData()
-Methods will remove the app data
+Method will remove the app data

 ## Contributing